-These days, candidates are taking some interesting measures to cheat.
-Unfortunately, the question isn’t if a candidate will cheat, it’s when.
-As testing professionals, there are some fundamental ways we can catch and prohibit cheating and in this two part blog series, we will discuss some of the ways we mitigate candidate cheating.
+As testing professionals, there are some fundamental ways we can catch and prohibit cheating and in this two part blog series, we will discuss some of the ways we mitigate candidate misconduct to preserve the value of your certification program while maintaining a positive test taker experience.

 Provide Proctor/Test Center Administrator (TCA) Training and Regular Walkthroughs